 In another survey of 912 adults who are responsible for investment decision-making of a portfolio of $200,000 or more, SSGA finds that investors have had some planning conversations with family members – but few with their advisor.

 When it comes to planning for cognitive decline, the survey finds that 32% have discussed this with a family member, but only 17% have done so with a financial professional.
 The survey found similar results for “planning for dementia/Alzheimer’s,” with 26% having discussed this with a family member and 19% with a financial professional.
+To compare, 54% of those surveyed have discussed planning for retirement with a family member and 42% have done so with a financial professional.

 In an interview with ThinkAdvisor, Brie Williams, head of practice management at SSGA, said advisors and investors should not be waiting to start the conversation until they notice “more overt signs of cognitive decline.”